okbel/observable-sandbox/README.md

 > This is an experiment and it's for learning purposes.
 I'm going to dive deep into reactive programming, javascript and the DOM.
 Also, I'll be documenting the journey.

+> _Write the answer.
+Declarative.
+Don't build a state machine_

 # Reactive Programming
 Programming with event streams. streams are sequences of events.